llpeterson/e2e/rpc.md

-The short explanation is that layering provides a convenient way for humans to wrap their heads around complex systems, but what we're really trying to do is solve a set of problem (e.g., reliably transfer messages of arbitrary size, idenfity senders and receipients, match requests messages with reply messages, and so on) and the way these solutions get bundled into protocols, and those protocols then layered on top of each other, is the consequence of incremental changes over
+The short explanation is that layering provides a convenient way for humans to wrap their heads around complex systems, but what we're really trying to do is solve a set of problem (e.g., reliably transfer messages of arbitrary size, identify senders and recipients, match requests messages with reply messages, and so on) and the way these solutions get bundled into protocols, and those protocols then layered on top of each other, is the consequence of incremental changes over